 Igni: That is going to be expensive, isn't it?

 Me: Well, not really.
 You pay to use the server cluster only when you use it.
 If you shut down the cluster whenever you do not need any processing, you'll save lots of money.
-You must keep in mind that in the Cloud, contrary to on-premise servers, powering on and off a cluster that is not in use is a good practice.
+You should keep in mind that in the Cloud, contrary to on-premise servers, powering on and off a cluster that is not in use is good practice.

 Igni: I see, but if you shut down the servers, you will not be able to access the data!

 Me: That is true, but only if you store the data in the persistent disks.
-In the Cloud is much cheaper to separate the storage from the processing.
+In the Cloud it is much cheaper to separate the storage from the processing.
 For example, if you use Dataproc you should store the data in Cloud Storage and not in HDFS (Hadoop Distributed File System).

-Igni: I got the point but I still have a concern about the performance.
+Igni: I get the point but I still have a concern about the performance.
 I think that processing data stored in Cloud Storage is much slower than data stored in local disk! am I right?

 Igni: So you should store the data in Cloud Datastore, process it with Cloud Dataproc, and shut down the server when your processing is done, is that correct?